Korean Studies

 Fiction Shelfmarks

-Fiction holdings (novels, short stories, poems, etc.) are organised alphabetically by author.
+Fiction materials (novels, short stories, poems, etc.) are arranged alphabetically by author.

-The structure of a fiction shelfmark will be explained using the following example:
+The structure of a fiction shelfmark can be illustrated with the following example:

 BEL ChSR 1 2020/1 EN

-BEL: All fiction shelfmarks begin with the abbreviation BEL so that they are not confused with the LCC shelfmarks.
+BEL: All fiction shelfmarks begin with the prefix BEL to distinguish them from LCC call numbers.

-2020: The year indicates the year of publication.
-For translated works, the year of publication of the original work is used.
+2020: The year of publication.
+For translated works, the year of the original publication is used.

-EN: For translated works, the language code of the translation is given, most commonly EN (English), DE (German) and KO (Korean).
+EN: For translated works, a language code indicates the language of the translation, most commonly EN (English), DE (German), or KO (Korean).

 Language book shelfmarks

-The language books can be divided into three categories: Self-study books, university language books and TOPIK preparation books.
-All language book shelfmarks begin with the abbreviation SPR so that they are not confused with the LCC shelfmarks.
+Language books are divided into three categories: self-study books, university language books, and TOPIK preparation books.
+All language book shelfmarks begin with the prefix SPR to distinguish them from LCC call numbers.

-TOPIK preparation books are listed by TOPIK level (I or II).
+• TOPIK preparation books are arranged by TOPIK level (I or II).

 Databases